alvail/caa-cardano-exchanges/README.md

 "# caa-cardano-exchanges"

 ## API-Key Handling
-create .env file in main folder to sore your API-Key in
+create .env file in main folder to store your API-Key in